wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 *  More color options for the fonts so you can customize the text even more
 *  A maintenance mode so you can notify your users while you service your site
 *  Shortcode to place your custom email form anywhere on the page
+*  Custom Analytics box to place you analytics code on your page
 *  And more...

 *  [Upgrade to the Advanced or Pro Version!](http://www.thinklandingpages.com/landingpage/ultimate-landing-page-advanced-features/?utm_source=inside%20landing%20page%20plugin%20repoBottom-to-feature-page&utm_medium=plugin&utm_campaign=inside%20landing%20page%20plugin%20repoBottom-to-feature-page)